aaron-michaux/gaffs/README.md

 ## Building

-A `build.ninja` file is supplied that build `gaffs` asan mode.
+A `build.ninja` file is supplied that builds `gaffs` with debug symbols and the address santizier linked (asan).
+Edit the top two lines of `build.ninja` to point it at your own installation.
 Tested on clang-11.
-Edit the top two lines of `build.ninja` to point it at your own installation.

 ``` bash